jnaveenkumar5/Walmart-Sales-Analysis/README.md

 4. **Gross Margin Percentage Calculation**
    $$ \text{Gross Margin} = \frac{16.0265}{336.5565} \approx 0.0476 \text{ (4.76%)} $$
 ## 📌 Code
-For the rest of the code, check the  file.
+For the rest of the code, check the WalmartsalesSQL file.

 ### 🛠 Database & Table Creation